VIP Calculator

 Body Measurements

-Measure around the smallest part of your wrist
+Measure around the smallest part of your wrist (just below the wrist bone)

 Female Body Shapes in the Fashion Industry